Generalized Training for Neural Network Learnability: a Spectral Methods Approach: Methods and Results

 where $\sigma_i$ is the $i^{th}$ singular value (SV) and $N\times N$ is the dimension of the image.
-Our definition [Eq. \ref{eqn: SVDH}] yields values of $H_{SVD}$ with a range of (0,1] and in contrast to prior work \cite{Alter2000}, we use linear values of $\sigma_i$ to signify a measure of the electric field rather than photon probabilities \cite{Weng2022}.
-Our measure $H_{SVD}$ is analogous to the 1-{\it D} measure of Shannon information, where the accurate transmission of higher-entropy signals requires more bits \cite{Lapidoth2009}.
-Shannon information is insufficient to capture 2-{\it D} image complexity \cite{razlighi2009comparison} since a shuffle of image pixels yields the same Shannon entropy.
+Our definition [Eq. \ref{eqn: SVDH}] yields values of $H_{\rm SVD}$ with a range of (0,1] and in contrast to prior work \cite{Alter2000}, we use linear values of $\sigma_i$ in Eq. \ref{eqn: SVDH} to signify a measure of the electric field rather than $\sigma_i^2$ associated with image probabilities \cite{Weng2022}.
+Our measure $H_{\rm SVD}$ is analogous to the 1-{\it D} measure of Shannon information, where the accurate transmission of higher-entropy signals requires more bits \cite{Lapidoth2009}.
+Shannon information does not capture 2-{\it D} image complexity \cite{razlighi2009comparison} since a shuffle of image pixels yields the same Shannon entropy.

-$H_{SVD}$ is a relative measure of bandwidth or image span \cite{Perry2022}; larger values of $H_{SVD}$ signify that more eigenimages are needed to approximate an image. $H_{SVD}$ is also a stopping measure or figure of merit for Deep-NN image reconstruction \cite{Buisine2021}, a measure of self-similar fractals \cite{Weng2022}, and a measure of the distribution of electric-field modes in an optical system \cite{Miller:19, Devaud2021}.
+$H_{\rm SVD}$ is a relative measure of bandwidth or image span \cite{Perry2022}; larger values of $H_{\rm SVD}$ signify that more eigenimages/spatial modes are needed to approximate an image.
+In other work, $H_{\rm SVD}$ is also a stopping measure or figure of merit for Deep-NN image reconstruction \cite{Buisine2021}, a measure of self-similar fractals \cite{Weng2022}, and a measure of the distribution of electric-field modes in an optical system \cite{Miller:19, Devaud2021}.